 Finally, regardless of which late paying customer, you’re dealing with, remember one more important thing; don’t keep selling to them, hoping they will eventually pay up.
 You’ll only end up risking your business losing more cash and putting its future in jeopardy.
 Collect the money you’re owed before you do any more work for that customer and, if possible, start looking for more reliable clients to work with in the future.

 Thanks to Emily Coltman FCA for these words of wisdom.
 Emily is Chief Accountant to FreeAgent, who provide award-winning online accounting software designed to meet the needs of small businesses and freelancers.
+You can get a 30-day free trial and 10% off for life by clicking here.

 If you need professional help with a persistent late payer, take a look at our partner debt recovery service – Safe Collections – who’ll be happy to help.